TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 *   We may disclose your Personal Information to members of our corporate group (that is, entities that control, are controlled by, or are under common control with us) to the extent this is necessary for the purposes of provision of services, customer management, customization of content, advertising, analytics, verifications, functionality and security, and compliance.
 *   **Service providers.** To our authorized service providers that perform certain services on our behalf.
 These services may include fulfilling orders, processing credit card payments, risk and fraud detection and mitigation, providing customer service, performing business and sales analysis, customization of content, analytics, security, supporting our Website functionality, surveys and other features offered through our Website.
 These service providers may have access to Personal Information needed to perform their functions but are not permitted to share or use such information for any other purposes.

-*   **VIT Users’ Information.** As described in our terms and conditions, Tube8 is collaborating with Tokken MSB Inc. (“**Tokken**”) to set up a “ **VIT Platform**” in order to allow participating users to earn a cryptocurrency called (“ **VIT**”).
+*   **VIT Users’ Information.** As described in our terms and conditions, Tube8 is collaborating with Tokken MSB Inc. ("**Tokken**"") to set up a " **VIT Platform**" in order to allow participating users to earn a cryptocurrency called (" **VIT**").
 Tokken is an independent third party, which complete privacy policy can be found at https://visionindustry.com/disclaimer or at https://visionindustry.com/faqs .

 *   In order to allow our Tube8 registered users to participate in the VIT Program and collect VIT, as further explained in our terms and conditions, we required our Tube8 registered user to register a VIT Account and choose a VIT ID, which will act as a user identifier and will be shared with Tokken.
-Any additional information to be shared with Tokken will be “hashed”, therefore, except each user’s VIT ID, no additional identity data or accessible Personal Information will be shared with Tokken.
+Any additional information to be shared with Tokken will be "hashed", therefore, except each user’s VIT ID, no additional identity data or accessible Personal Information will be shared with Tokken.

 *   **Legal successors** .
 To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personal information held by us about our Website users is among the assets transferred.
 Should such a sale or transfer occur, we will use reasonable efforts to try to ensure that the entity to which we transfer your personal information uses it in a manner that is consistent with this privacy policy.